 We start all rhinoplasty treatments with a consultation, so we can assess goals for surgery and explain options, expected results, and procedural benefits.
 We find that clear communication between the surgeon and the patient establishes the foundation for exceptional plastic surgery results.
 Prospective patients can easily schedule a consultation with our Farmington rhinoplasty specialists by calling (860) 676-2473.

 An essential part of any consultation is the creation of a surgical plan.
 Once your surgeon understands your goals for rhinoplasty, they’ll offer treatment recommendations and give you a better idea of what can be achieved through your procedure.

-Nose surgery consists of two techniques: an open or endonasal procedure:
+Your rhinoplasty in CT will consist either of an open or endonasal procedure: